panchbhai1969/A-Neural-QA-Model-for-DBpedia/stage0.md

 - Understand the people you are working with, finalize all required channels of communication.
 - Understand the current code base in detail, ponder upon all possible improvements and discuss with the mentors.

-Lets go over each pint one by one:
+Lets go over each point one by one:

 ### Get to know the mentors and the community: listen, communicate and learn.